 Scientific knowledge plays a central part in solving today’s large challenges on a societal level, such as the COVID-19 pandemic, climate change, or digitization in domains such as transportation and health.
 On all these topics, scientists have been called upon to communicate their expert knowledge to a broader public.
 In doing so, scientists may serve a diverse set of aims, such as education, counseling, supporting private and public decision-making, involving non-experts in research, or building trust.
 As multifaceted as the aims are, so are the instances in which scientists transmit knowledge to others: when meeting with colleagues of more distant disciplines, or when being interviewed by a journalist on their latest research, but also when talking to family members over the holidays.
 Each of these opportunities poses different challenges:

-Communicating scientists are the focus of our research, and we aim to identify contexts, aims, forms, and formats of science communication by scientists.
-We strive to find out why some scientists engage with the public more than others, and which role scientific institutions play in this context.
-We will investigate which messages researchers aim to transmit, and what makes them effective in reaching their communicative aims.
-Our research will then directly inform a training program for early career researchers in which we will prepare young scientists for public outreach and engagement.
+Communicating scientists are at the center of our research.
+We investigate the contexts, goals, forms and formats of scientists' communication activities.
+We want to find out why some scientists engage more with the public than others and what role scientific institutions play in this context.
+We investigate what messages researchers want to convey and how these messages can be communicated effectively so that communicating scientists achieve their goals.
+Our research has been incorporated into an evidence-based training program in which we prepare young scientists for their own science communication and the exchange with a broad public.

-We strive to combine the two disciplines, psychology and communication science, in the JRG, as most evident in our methodological approach: We aim to triangulate research methods from the social sciences: On the one hand, to find out about the perspectives of the communicating scientists themselves, we will use a qualitative approach, and interview researchers from different disciplines and in different career stages.
-On the other hand, we will use psychological intervention designs to set up and evaluate our training program (which we piloted in 2022).
-Finally, we will use experiments to investigate how laypeople perceive communicating scientists, and how they understand their science communication products.
+In the junior research group fourC, we take an interdisciplinary approach, which is most evident in our methodological approach: We triangulate social science research methods.
+On the one hand, we investigate the perspectives of the communicating scientists themselves by pursuing a qualitative approach and interviewing scientists from different disciplines and at different stages of their careers.
+On the other hand, we will use psychological intervention designs to develop and evaluate our training program (which we piloted in 2022).
+Finally, we will experimentally investigate how laypeople perceive communicating scientists and how they understand their science communication.

 To achieve our aims in research and practice, the fourC team unites expertise from psychology and communication science.
 The JRG fourC was established by the TU Braunschweig following an application of Prof. Dr. Monika Taddicken (Institute for Communication Science) and Prof. Dr. Barbara Thies (Institute of Educational Psychology) as one of seven JRG funded in the context of the German Excellence Strategy.

 The Junior Research Group is led by Dr. Friederike Hendriks.
-The two doctoral researchers are Lennart Banse and Julian Fick, Anna Borgwardt and Luca Rodolph have joined our JRG as student assistants.
+The two doctoral researchers are Lennart Banse and Julian Fick.
+The team is completed by our student assistants Carla Brandes, Kristina Brose, Johanna Marten, Malwina Lüttig, Marcel-Jesse Pascheka, Luca Rudolph and Sasha-Madena Schutkowski.

 Vacancies of TU Braunschweig